appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*

-1. Provide code snippets that show how the logout and expiration functionality is implemented and that demonstrate user session tokens are invalidated when a user logs out or the session is expired
+1. Provide code snippets that show how the logout and expiration functionality is implemented and that demonstrate user session tokens are invalidated when a user logs out or the session is expired.

 or;

-2. Provide documentation that describes how session tokens are handled on user logout and expiration
+2. Provide documentation that describes how session tokens are handled on user logout and expiration.

 *L2*